tusharparimi/tic-tac-toe/README.md

 - Play simple tic-tac-toe on command line with your friends
 - Select a mark each (any character except ' ' (space) and '_' )
-- Use WASD to moved through the grid and press 'm' button to mark it
+- Use WASD to move through the grid and press 'm' button to mark it
 - And finally, try to win!

 ### DEMO